 The Green, Eccleston, Chorley PR7

-A church of modest architectural ambitions, and is notable above all for its old-fashioned design (the medievalising tower dates from the time of the Second Vatican Council).
+A church of modest architectural ambitions, notable above all for its old-fashioned design (the medievalising tower dates from the time of the Second Vatican Council).

-Eccleston is an ancient settlement but this part of the village grew up in association with 19th and 20th century industry which swelled the population.
-The church was built in 1922-3 and extended in 1958 and 1963.
+Eccleston is an ancient settlement but this part of the village grew up in association with nineteenth and twentieth century industry, which swelled the population.
+Seating about 150, the church was built in 1922-3 at a cost of about £2,000, on land given by J. M. Dewhurst JP of Heskin Hall.
+The architect was Alfred Gilbertson of Liverpool (The Tablet, 1 April 1922 and 8 July 1922).
+It was extended in 1958 and again with a tower in 1963 (architect J. W. Tate).

-St Agnes consists of a nave said to be of 1922-3 executed in uncoursed squared masonry with very simple lancet windows.
+The church consists of a nave of 1922-3 executed in uncoursed squared masonry with very simple lancet windows.
 A shallow apse of brick and other minor additions date from 1958.
-The tower (1963) is built of yellow masonry, offset on the south-west end of the building.
+The tower (1963) is built of yellow masonry, offset on the southwest end of the building.
 It is of traditional design with lancet windows, stepped buttresses and a crenellated parapet.
 The interior is executed in very traditional manner with an open timber roof.
 A baptistery beneath the tower is lined to dado height with plain mosaic.
-Furnishings include an altar and reading desk of finely finished red stone probably of 20th or 21st century date.
-There is a set of stained glass by Hardman, probably all of 1920s date.
-The presbytery is a brick house probably dating from the 1920s.
+Furnishings include a modern altar and ambo of finely finished red stone.
+There is a set of stained glass by Hardman, probably 1920s.

 Original Date: 1922